-Antique Breakfront Bookcases were first seen as far back as the Georgian era in Mahogany and designed by skilled cabinet makers such as Chippendale.
-They were usually quite grand in size with features like a swan neck pediment sitting on top and glazed front doors on the front.
+Antique Breakfront Bookcases were first seen as far back as the 18th Century Georgian era in Mahogany and designed by skilled cabinet makers such as Chippendale.
+Antique Breakfront Bookcases were usually quite grand in size with features like a swan neck pediment sitting on top and glazed front doors on the front.
 The Breakfront, on an antique bookcase is the shape of a piece that steps forward in the centre or sometimes you can see the same design, but in an inverted breakfront so the piece steps back in the centre not forward.
 This is often seen in large antique library bookcases with glazed tops above cupboard bases and really are grand pieces of furniture.
-This shape was also used in the Victorian era on long open bookcases, with a decorative carved frieze and lots of book storage.
+This shape was also used in the 19th Century Victorian era on long open bookcases, with a decorative carved frieze and lots of book storage.
+These stately, highly desirable large bookcases usually come with adjustable shelves, each section framed with quality carved corbels and moulded edges providing a decorative but not overly ornate feature.
+These fine cabinets are mainly glazed creating the ideal environment to display not only books but your most precious possessions.
 Have a look below at our lovely examples available for sale.

 Below are a few examples of previously sold breakfronted bookcases, but if any particular style looks of interest please let us know as we do get many similar designs in stock and we can try to locate something similar.

-Quality Edwardian Walnut Break Fronted Antique Bookcase.
-This superb quality antique walnut break fronted bookcase dates from around 1900 in the Edwardian period.
-The break fronted moulded top sits above a decorative blind fretwork frieze finished with beautifully carved floral motifs.
-The front displays three astragal glazed doors with keys and working locks.
-The interior sections contain adjustable shelves, three in each of the outer two sections and two in the central section.
-This delightful antique bookcase stands elegantly on ogee bracket feet.
+Quality Edwardian Walnut Break Fronted Antique Bookcase with decorative blind fretwork frieze finished with beautifully carved floral motifs.
+The front displays three astragal glazed doors and this delightful bookcase stands elegantly on ogee bracket feet.

 Unusual Satinwood Break Fronted Antique Bookcase.
-This delightful antique bookcase is made from satinwood, dates from around 1900 and has a break front design.
 The satinwood used is of the finest quality and beautifully figured.
 It has been cross banded, both on the top of the cabinet along with the side panels as well.
-The top has a break front and moulded edge and sits above three astragal glazed doors, all with cross banded detailing and keys with working locks.

 Bookcase arrived on the stroke of seven, despite being a very heavy item the men successfully got it in situ with no fuss and very professionally.
 Their manner and expertise reflect well on your company.
 Item looks great. thanks,Tony